 ‘I suppose.’
 Lavinia stood up.
 ‘We should not talk about this.’

 ‘No, you’re right, we should not.’
 He whispered.
 ‘I wonder sometimes at all that we ‘should not’.
 But then I take a sip of wine and it passes.’
 He smiled sardonically now.
 ‘That is me, the cowardly drunk.’

 ‘You are not.
 Everyone knows you’re the elegant drunk’ They both laughed.
-‘Remember the time you said his lyre does not deserve him?’
+‘Remember the time you said his lyre did not deserve him?’

 ‘Oh, I remember.
-But, his infinite ego mistook my meaning.
+His infinite ego mistook my meaning.
 It saved me.
 I still cannot believe his ego saved me, there aren’t many people who can say that.’

 ‘There are even fewer now.’
 Lavinia’s smile turned sad.
 ‘So, we do nothing.’